A TFAO Report: Online Educational Programming for Museums and Art Centers

-The purpose of this Traditional Fine Arts Organization (TFAO) research report is to provide to both management and program planners the why, what and how regarding enriched online content and related enabling tools.
+This Traditional Fine Arts Organization (TFAO) research report is designed to provide to both museum management and program planners the why, what and how regarding enriched online content and related enabling tools.
 Numerous examples and contacts are cited.
-The report is being continuously updated as TFAO discovers further useful insights and examples.
+The Online audio section was developed in 2004-2007 and the Online illustrated audio section in 2004-2005.
+Online video was developed in 2004-2009.
+Sections on these topics have been amended as TFAO discovered further useful insights and examples.
+Sections on Digital libraries and Financial assistance will be updated in future years.

 Content delivery utilizing online audio, illustrated audio and video provides: